Woodrow left KC determined to make a difference

 "I must say, even 55 years ago, Kilgore College was a trailblazer.
 I'm an example of that," Woodrow said.

-Woodrow left Kilgore College armed with a plan to become an educator, and 55 years later he's retired after serving as principal at five schools in the Dallas area and an assistant superintendent at one school district.
+Woodrow left Kilgore College armed with a plan to become an educator.
+A doctorate in education and 55 years later he's retired after serving as principal at five schools in the Dallas area and an assistant superintendent at one school district.
 He's also the author of three books.

 "Mark Twain said the two most important days of your life are the day you are born and the day you find out why you were born," Woodrow said.